 An IVA, or an individual voluntary agreement, is a legally contracted agreement between the person who owes the debt and the creditor (individual/organisation that has loaned the money).
-This agreement will outline a way for the debt to be prepared over a set period of time.
+This agreement will outline a way for the debt to be prepared over a set period.
 In most cases, if the amount that you owe exceeds £500, you could be enrolled on an IVA.

 The idea is to create a repayment plan to pay off the debt.
-Usually, the plan will run over a 5-year period.
+Usually, the plan will run over 5 years.
 An IVA will be set up by an insolvency practitioner, who will have specialist knowledge of debt repayment.
 They will liaise with the creditor on your behalf and make sure that you are meeting your payments on time.

 At the end of the day, IVAs are put in place to help the debtor repay what they owe.
 They were introduced to help people repay their debt, not make them financially worse off.
 Our Specialist Mortgage Advisors in Birmingham can help answer your mortgage questions surrounding IVAs.

-Whilst an IVA can reflect negatively on your credit rating, it is not impossible to get a mortgage with one in your name.
+Whilst an IVA can reflect negatively on your credit rating, it is not impossible to get a mortgage with one in your name, there are a few different ways to improve your Credit Score in Birmingham, which you may find beneficial.
 Having an IVA shows the mortgage lender that you have previously failed to pay off a credit agreement.
 A mortgage is a huge credit commitment and lenders cannot afford for you to miss your repayments.

 If you are looking at taking out a mortgage with an IVA, you will also need written approval from the creditors you originally borrowed money from.
 They may not agree to these terms and your application may be unsuccessful.
 If you were to receive a lump sum or gain an extra source of income, the creditor may want you to put it towards paying off your IVA.